Nonprofit Wages & Benefits Survey & Report of Northern New England

 The Report tells an important and deeply informative story about the health and viability of our sector including best practices to help you make decisions in your organization.
 This year’s survey includes additional COVID-19 questions to help assess the short-term impacts of COVID-19.

 While we do not know the full impact of COVID-19 on the nonprofit sector, early data suggests that employment has changed dramatically in the short-term.
-As demand for nonprofit services increases, recent data from Johns Hopkins 2020 Nonprofit Employment Report projects that 1.6 million nonprofit jobs (13%) nationally have been lost between March and May of this year.
+As demand for nonprofit services increases, recent data from Johns Hopkins 2020 Nonprofit Employment Report projects that 1.6 million nonprofit jobs (13%) nationally have been lost between March and May of last year.

 In Vermont, our nonprofit sector employs about 69,000 jobs which translates to 1 in 7 workers.
 We contribute about $5.7 billion per year to the economy through wages paid, retail and wholesale purchases and professional service contracts.
 Understanding how our sector is changing as a result of COVID-19 is an essential step in planning for what comes next for nonprofits and our communities.